tsinis/sealed_world/.github/pull_request_template.md

 <!--- Put an `x` in all the boxes that apply: -->

-- [ ] Data are coming from open-sources resources with proper License (if presented).
+- [ ] Data come from open-source resources with proper Licenses (if presented).
-- [ ] New code is documented and data source is referenced (if presented).
+- [ ] New code is documented and the data source is referenced (if presented).
 - [ ] Existing tests are up to date with these changes.
 - [ ] New code is fully tested (if presented).